Blog · Analysis · Last reviewed June 24, 2026

 That makes the factory different from a generic data center.
 A data center can host many kinds of computation.
 An AI factory is organized around model development and deployment as an economic and strategic project.
 EuroHPC's AI factory access calls describe resources in GPU hours, storage, support services, technical review, peer review, access modes, and sectoral eligibility.
 The factory is a machine plus an admissions office.

 The Italian IT4LIA example shows how quickly the abstraction becomes hardware.
 In April 2026, EuroHPC announced a procurement contract for an AI-optimized supercomputer for the IT4LIA AI Factory in Bologna, integrated by E4 Computer Engineering and manufactured by Dell Technologies using NVIDIA GB200 NVL4 architecture.
-EuroHPC said the system is expected to deliver more than 160 exaflops of peak AI inference performance, and that a dedicated European partition would support inference and strengthen European AI capabilities.
+EuroHPC said the system is expected to deliver more than 160 exaflops of peak AI inference performance, include the VAST Data platform as a unified data layer, and add a dedicated inference partition using European-based Axelera AI inference accelerators and European-designed SiPearl CPUs.

 The politics are inside those technical choices.
-A European AI factory may advance strategic autonomy while still depending on non-European accelerators, networking, firmware, cloud partners, and proprietary software.
+A European AI factory may advance strategic autonomy while still depending on non-European accelerators, networking, firmware, cloud partners, data platforms, maintenance contracts, and proprietary software.
+That belongs beside an AI bill of materials discipline: the public should know which parts of the stack are European-controlled, allied, proprietary, replaceable, inspectable, or single-vendor dependencies.
 Sovereignty is not a flag placed on a server rack.
 It is a chain of dependencies that either can be governed or cannot.

 The Allocation System